-3.16.
+- (i) Minimization of waste and management of the waste generated, including waste from decommissioning; - (j) Emergency preparedness. - 3.16.
 The regulations should explicitly state the obligations, roles and responsibilities of the applicant or authorized party.
-In this respect, the regulatory body should include provisions in the regulations requiring that the applicant or authorized party accomplish some or all of the following, depending on the facility or activity:

-- (a) Prepare and submit a comprehensive application to the regulatory body that demonstrates that highest priority is given to safety; this means that the level of safety is as high as reasonably achievable and that safety will be maintained for the entire lifetime of the facility or duration of the activity, until it is released from regulatory control by the regulatory body. - (b) Have the capability within its own organization (either at the facility or activity or within the organization as a whole) to understand the design basis and safety analyses for the facility or activity, and the limits and conditions under which the facility is to be operated or the activity performed. - (c) Exercise control over the work of contractors, understand the safety significance of their work (an 'intelligent customer' capability) and take responsibility for its-the implementation of the work. - (d) Submit a procedure or description of the process for dealing with modifications, that may be subject to approval by the regulatory body. - (e) Have a design capability and a formal and effective external relationship with the original design organization of the facility or equipment, or an acceptable alternative arrangement. - (f) Assess safety in a systematic manner and on a regular basis. - (g) Develop a safety assessment and submit it to the regulatory body as part of the application, depending on the magnitude of the possible radiation risks associated with the facility or activity, (e.g. if there is a possibility for an exposure to be greater than a level specified by the regulatory body). - (h) Have an appropriate prospective assessment made of radiological environmental impacts, commensurate with the radiation risks associated with the facility or activity (see GSR Part 3 [3], para.
-3.9(e)). - (i) For an application for authorization, demonstrate that it has and will continue to maintain: - Adequate financial resources for construction, operation and maintenance of the facility or activity as well as for the timely decommissioning (or closure) of the facility or termination of the activity and the management of radioactive waste and/or spent radiation sources, including disposal;
+In this respect, the regulatory body should include provisions in the regulations requiring that the applicant or authorized party accomplish some or all of the following, depending on the facility or activity: - (a) Prepare and submit a comprehensive application to the regulatory body that demonstrates that highest priority is given to safety; this means that the level of safety is as high as reasonably achievable and that safety will be maintained for the entire lifetime of the facility or duration of the activity, until it is released from regulatory control by the regulatory body. - (b) Have the capability within its own organization (either at the facility or activity or within the organization as a whole) to understand the design basis and safety analyses for the facility or activity, and the limits and conditions under which the facility is to be operated or the activity performed. - (c) Exercise control over the work of contractors, understand the safety significance of their work (an 'intelligent customer' capability) and take responsibility for the implementation of the work. - (d) Submit a procedure or description of the process for dealing with modifications that may be subject to approval by the regulatory body. - (e) Have a design capability and a formal and effective external relationship with the original design organization of the facility or equipment, or an acceptable alternative arrangement. - (f) Assess safety in a systematic manner and on a regular basis. - (g) Develop a safety assessment and submit it to the regulatory body as part of the application, depending on the magnitude of the possible radiation risks associated with the facility or activity (e.g. if there is a possibility for an exposure to be greater than a level specified by the regulatory body). - (h) Have an appropriate prospective assessment made of radiological environmental impacts, commensurate with the radiation risks associated with the facility or activity (see GSR Part 3 [3], para.
+3.9(e)).

-&lt;sup>7 An intelligent customer capability is the capability of the organization to have a clear understanding and knowledge of the product or service being supplied.
+An intelligent customer capability is the capability of the organization to have a clear understanding and knowledge of the product or service being supplied.
 The intelligent customer concept relates mainly to a capability required of organizations when using contractors or external expert support.